NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Species/salmonella.md

   [RASTk](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4322359/) are also used.
-- Some allele callers, such as [chewBBACA](https://github.com/B-UMMI/chewBBACA), provide locus-specific alignments in an automated manner, being a good option to determine the allelic profile of your samples.
+- Some allele callers, such as [chewBBACA](https://github.com/B-UMMI/chewBBACA), provide locus-specific alignments in an automated manner, being a good option to determine the allelic profile of  samples.

 It is important to note that nowadays there are several platforms which can automatically do all this analysis.
 One of the more commonly used for Salmonella